cskinner74/cryptostatus/README.md

 # cryptostatus
-Python script to check the status of different altcoins
+Python script to check the status of different cryptocurrencies

 REQUIRES PYTHON3